Dtitkaio/simproof-pitch/slides/2025-10-28-sim-swap/input/outline.md

 The system ensures that only the legitimate subscriber—verified through a wallet they control—can authorize actions such as SIM reissue, number change, or plan updates.
 1. **Contract & Registration**
    When a customer subscribes to a SIM or mobile plan, the Telco completes standard KYC and records the customer’s wallet address.
-   If the user does not have one, the Telco app creates a **smart wallet** (AA-style) linked to their social or dアカウント login.
+   If the user does not have one, the Telco app creates a **smart wallet** (AA-style) linked to their social or d ACCOUNT login.
 2. **Credential Issuance**
    The Telco mints a **non-transferable Token-2022 NFT** to that wallet.
    This token acts as the on-chain credential proving active subscription—containing only a random binding ID, with **no personal data**.